turingschool-examples/futbol_spec_harness/README.md

 From the `cross_check_spec_harness` directory, in the command line run `bundle exec rspec`.
 This will run a test suite for the `StatTracker` class as described in the project page.

-In order for this to work, all requirement statements inside your project's `lib` directory need to be `require_relative` rather than `require`.
+In order for the test suite to run, all requirement statements inside your project's `lib` directory need to be `require_relative` rather than `require`.
 For example, if in your `stat_tracker.rb` file you have a line:

 ```ruby
 require './lib/helper_class'